EPTC (herbicide)

-S-Ethyl dipropylthiocarbamate (EPTC) is a selective herbicide used for pre-emergent control of certain grasses and broadleaf weeds in Australia and the United States.
+S-Ethyl dipropylthiocarbamate (EPTC) is a selective herbicide used for preëmergent control of certain grasses and broadleaf weeds in Australia and the United States.
 It was introduced in 1957.

-EPTC can be applied pre-emergently or post-emergently and its effectiveness does not depend on post-application rainfall.
-The herbicide takes effect quickly after application.
+EPTC can be applied preëmergently or postemergently and its effectiveness does not depend on post-application rainfall.
+The herbicide takes effect quickly afterward.
 It is registered in every US state.
-It should be sprayed when the soil is well worked and dry, to allow good mixing and incorporation.
+It should be sprayed when the soil is well worked and dry, for good mixing and incorporation.
 It can be stored at temperatures as low as -50 °F.

 It is not persistent in soil, having a half-life of about 6 days.